jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 # Compare .sketch files
 skani dist -t 8 --ql samples.txt --rl refs.txt -o output
 ```
-This indicated that 247 of the vOTUs from this study did not have a match in NCBI or OVD ≥95% ANI, indicating that these oral vOTUs have likely not been previously described.
+478 of the vOTUs from this study did not have a match at 95% ANI and 85% AF in these databases, indicating that these vOTUs have likely not been previously described.

-## OTU Table Construction

-With the new cluster-representative genomes, we mapped our original metagenomic assembly reads to the cluster-representative genomes to determine read counts for diversity analysis.

-### NCBI Human DNA Virus Inclusion
+## Human DNA Virus Identification

-At this step, in addition to using our cluster-representative genomes from the binned ViWrap output for mapping, we also included cluster-representative genomes from human DNA virus genomes from the [NCBI Virus portal](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
+We also examined the metagenomic assemblies for human DNA virus genomes from the [NCBI Virus portal](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
 The NCBI viral genomes FASTA file (downloaded on March 20th, 2024) had to be split into separate files in order for the genomes to be dereplicated via `anvi-dereplicate-genomes`, which was done with the following script:

 #### split_fasta_file.sh